094459/newsletter-oss-projects/README.md

 [aws-emr-advisor](https://aws-oss.beachgeek.co.uk/3ut) started as fork of Qubole SparkLens, this tool can be used to analyse Spark Event Logs to generate insights and costs recommendations using different deployment options for Amazon EMR.
 The tool generates an HTML report that can be stored locally or on Amazon S3 bucket for a quick review.(#196)

+**aws-advanced-python-wrapper**

+[aws-advanced-python-wrapper](https://aws-oss.beachgeek.co.uk/3xc) is complementary to and extends the functionality of an existing Python database driver to help an application take advantage of the features of clustered databases on AWS.
+It wraps the open-source Psycopg and the MySQL Connector/Python drivers and supports Python versions 3.8 or newer.
+You can install the aws-advanced-python-wrapper package using the pip command along with either the psycpg or mysql-connector-python open-source packages.
+The wrapper driver relies on monitoring database cluster status and being aware of the cluster topology to determine the new writer.
+This approach reduces switchover and failover times from tens of seconds to single digit seconds compared to the open-source drivers.
+Check the README for more details and example code on how to use this. (#199)

 **cruise-control-for-msk**

 [cruise-control-for-msk](https://aws-oss.beachgeek.co.uk/3uq) is a repo that provides AWS CloudFormation templates that simplifies the deployment and management of Cruise Control and Prometheus for monitoring and rebalancing Amazon MSK clusters.
 Amazon MSK is a fully managed service that makes it easy to build and run applications that use Apache Kafka to process streaming data.
 With this new CloudFormation template, you can now integrate Cruise Control and Prometheus to gain deeper insights into your Amazon MSK cluster's performance and optimise resource utilisation.
 By automating the deployment and configuration of Cruise Control and Prometheus, you can improve operational efficiency, reduce the time and effort required for manual setup and maintenance, and allow you to focus on higher-value tasks.
 Check out the README for more details.(#196)